qmamushroof/BlogApp/README.md

 1. Registered users can change their password.
 1. Admin can view top 5 posts/blogs.
 (Considering number of likes and comments)
 1. Admin can block & unblock  any registered user.
 Blocked users cannot log in to the system.
+1. Any runtime exceptions in controller logic will be logged using Serilog in a txt file.

 ## Images
 ![Screenshot (1)](https://github.com/user-attachments/assets/559187b6-507c-4f48-a354-0714dd79eec7)